Word Count to Pages

 5.6180

 Your school requires a 650-word personal statement.
-The application portal says "2 pages maximum, double-spaced."
-Will your essay fit?
+The portal says "2 pages maximum, double-spaced."
+Will it fit?

 Shop Fountain Pens & Writing Journals